 Driving in another country can be a daunting prospect, especially when it comes to driving outside of Europe.
-The thought of driving in the Middle East is likely to tempt many travellers to book an organised tour instead, but there’s nothing quite like exploring a country independently.
+The thought of driving in Jordan is likely to tempt many travellers to book an organised tour instead, but there’s nothing quite like exploring a country independently.
 It’s cheaper, far more flexible and it adds a sense of adventure.

 Driving in Jordan is actually very safe and relatively easy.
 Most of the major sights – Wadi Rum, Petra, the Dead Sea and the Red Sea – are all accessible via the Desert Highway and large, quiet roads while cities such as Madaba are placed around a narrow one-way system, meaning that as long as you take it slowly and follow the arrows, it’s perfectly doable for a confident driver.
 Amman, however, is known for its busy roads and nightmarish lane system, so if you’re planning on driving in Jordan, it could be a good idea to pick your car up at the airport and avoid driving in the capital.

 From parking to petrol stations and speed bumps to signposts, this guide tells you everything you need to know about driving in Jordan.

 Many major car rental companies have offices at Queen Alia International Airport but they don’t have a very good reputation.
 A good local company is the aptly named Reliable Rent A Car.
 Contact them in advance through their website and they will then meet you at the airport on arrival.

 Expect to pay around 205JD/£224 to hire a car in Jordan for ten days with GPS.
 For petrol, you are likely to spend around 70JD/£76 when driving from Queen Alia International Airport to Madaba, down to Aqaba and Wadi Rum, and then back to the airport via Wadi Mujib and Kerak.

 Read more about the cost of a holiday in Jordan with this guide to how much spending money you need.